e271828e/Flight.jl/docs/notes/design/framework_spec.md

 as a wire.
 The rig stub below is the other.
 The block's value is instance data, like junction arity, not an overridable default: a configuration wanting an externally settable source uses a root [slot](#g-slot) ([§9.3][s9-3]), which keeps the block from drifting into a back-door input default.
-A migration-phase deliverable.
+The library is a migration-phase deliverable.

 #### The component test rig